abcnorio/nspawn-aiml/Readme.md

 First, look into the script and change names and variables according to your wishes.

-- If a path does not suit you, change it.
+- If a path does not suit you or fits to the system, change it.
-- As network bridge we use `br0`, set this up with the network tools of your choice or follow the tutorial using `systemd-networkd`.
+- As network bridge we use `br0`.
+Please set this up with the network tools of your choice or follow the tutorial using `systemd-networkd`.
-- The tutorial is based on Debian trixie, but it should work for other versions as well (but not tested!).
+- The tutorial is based on Debian `trixie`, but it should work for other versions as well (but not tested!).
 - As long as the bridge `br0` works, the tutorial should work.
 - If you need initially more packages, add additional packages to the `debootstrap` command.
 - We focus here on a minimal system and you may even try later to remove some packages not required anymore.